mozilla/ActiveData/docs/compare_GraphQL.md

 ## Summary

-GraphQL is a complex language with a limited niche.
-I have not touched upon the explicit typing declaration required to make GraphQL queries workk.
-JSON Queries are more expressive, but any noSQL document query language would make a better choice.
+GraphQL is complex language limited to OLTP.
+GraphQL's pre-processing features are not required, and easily replaced by the host language responsible for constructing queries.
+JSON Query Expressions are more expressive and have a wider applicability because they are based on SQL.